PRESIDENT – TREVOR ASHBY

 I am a retired accountant after a career in local government finance including a spell with Croydon.

-I am very involved as hands-on treasurer with a charity supporting older people in Southwark, but I felt I’d like to become involved more locally.
-I was previously treasurer of West Wickham & Shirley Baptist Church, where Lyn and I still worship.
+I am very involved as hands on Treasurer with a charity running a day centre for older people in Orpington and also with Healthwatch.
+I was previously Treasurer of West Wickham & Shirley Baptist Church, where Lyn and I still worship.

 Auditor since 2015